The 20 Best Hereditary Ataxia Doctors in Switzerland

 Bern, BE, CH

-Maja Steinlin practices in Bern, Switzerland.
+Maja Steinlin practices practicing medicine in Bern, Switzerland.
 Ms. Steinlin is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Stroke, Infantile-Onset Spinocerebellar Ataxia (IOSCA), Pontocerebellar Hypoplasia, Adenosine Monophosphate Deaminase Deficiency, and Thrombectomy.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Stroke, Infantile-Onset Spinocerebellar Ataxia (IOSCA), Pontocerebellar Hypoplasia, Adenosine Monophosphate Deaminase Deficiency, and Thrombectomy.

 Experienced in Hereditary Ataxia